HAMZA-NASIR-PU/sql-learning-journey/README.md

    - It joins the salespeople table with the result of the subquery (t4) on salesperson_id.
    - The SET clause uses a CASE statement to update the commission_rate.
 If the total_sales exceeds $10,000, it increases the commission_rate by 2.
 Otherwise, it keeps the current commission_rate.

-### Conclusion

-This query efficiently updates the commission rates of salespeople based on their recent sales performance, ensuring that those who have sold more than $10,000 worth of products in the last quarter receive a 2% increase in their commission rate.